unhappy with your job, boss, career prospects or employer and want to move on?

 Case study background

-Stewart Tucker has worked in several senior management roles in a very well-known Australia corporation in the financial services sector.
-While he enjoys and excels in his current position, internal restructuring is underway which may curtail this role.
+Stewart Tucker has worked in several senior management roles in a top tier Australia financial services institution.
+While he enjoys and excels in his current role, a re-structure which may impede his progress is underway.
 After five years with this organisation, Stewart decided it was time to discreetly see what other opportunities might be available. [continue reading]

 Here's a senior manager who has a superb track record of outstanding achievements in everything he's touched, but it's not evident from his resume.
 Most people take their achievements somewhat for granted.
 But your resume is no place to be modest.
 There is a fine line between bragging about your accomplishments and presenting them for what they are really worth, which in Stewart's case is quite something.
 This resume needed to capture his real value to the organisations for which he's worked.
 The Stewart I spoke with and the Stewart in the original resume are two different people.